Microsoft Office 365 is the Most Popular Cloud Service Today

 eG Enterprise provides a complete solution for monitoring Microsoft Office 365:

 - Using APIs exposed by Microsoft, eG Enterprise collects health, availability, performance and usage metrics about Office 365 services.
 Exchange Online, SharePoint Online, Skype for Business, Teams and OneDrive can be monitored this way.
-Overall tenant health and license usage are also be tracked.
+Overall tenant health and license usage are also being tracked.

 - User experience monitoring is critical for detecting issues in advance. eG Enterprise includes: